Contact

 Rigorous recruitment

 Coaching is not therapy.
-Although this is true, the lines between what actually happens in therapy and what happens in coaching is not always that clear.
+Although this is true, the lines between what actually happens in therapy and what happens in coaching are not always that clear.

 Professional coaching is similar.
-I may not treat your depression, or counsel you after a traumatic event, but if I coach you as a person, your diagnosed & undiagnosed, obvious and not-so-obvious psychological challenges will be in the room, and I need to know how to support you – or at the very least, signpost you.
+I may not treat your depression, or counsel you after a traumatic event, but if I coach you as a person, your diagnosed and undiagnosed, obvious and not-so-obvious psychological challenges will be in the room, and I need to know how to support you—or at the very least, signpost you.

-Even the best coaching qualifications doesn’t guarantee that the coach can create a safe, comfortable space for someone who is going through heart-break, grief, loss, or overwhelm.
+Even the best coaching qualifications don’t guarantee that the coach can create a safe, comfortable space for someone who is going through heartbreak, grief, loss, or overwhelm.
 Your average coach is similar to a personal trainer.
 A Sanctus Coach is more than that.

-We stress-test our coaches during our 3-stage recruitment.
-We expect them to meet difficult situations with resilience, compassion and skill.
+We stress-test our coaches during our three-stage recruitment.
+We expect them to meet difficult situations with resilience, compassion, and skill.
 Even though we don’t treat depression, some of our clients may feel depressed at times.
 Even though we don’t do divorce counselling, some of our clients may be going through divorce.

 Personally, I wouldn’t see a financial advisor who is broke.
 Even if it’s possible that they have a lot of knowledge about the field, I would find it hard to trust them.
 The practitioners I choose to see, need to have a reasonable amount of integrity with their practice.